 While the announcement does not detail specific data breaches or exposures, the strategic plan aims to address vulnerabilities that could be exploited by adversaries.
 Fitzsimmons highlighted the need to invest in artificial intelligence for cyber defense.
 This investment will help protect critical energy infrastructure, particularly in scenarios involving future conflicts.

 The proactive approach outlined in the strategy aims to mitigate risks before they escalate into significant breaches or incidents.
 By focusing on hardening defenses and sharing critical information, the Energy Department hopes to safeguard sensitive data and operational integrity.
+This mirrors the Defense Department's intent to leverage American industry to enhance cyber capabilities, emphasizing the importance of collaboration in the face of evolving threats.

 What You Should Do